Pulmonary Venous Hypertension (PVH): Your Guide | myPHteam

 Pulmonary Venous Hypertension vs. Pulmonary Arterial Hypertension: What’s the Difference?

 Pulmonary hypertension (PH) refers to high blood pressure in the blood vessels that travel between the heart and lungs.
-Pulmonary venous hypertension (PVH) and pulmonary arterial hypertension (PAH) are two distinct subsets of PH with different causes and treatments.
+Pulmonary venous hypertension (PVH) and pulmonary arterial hypertension (PAH) are each a subset of PH and have different causes and treatments.

-The World Health Organization (WHO) Classification of Pulmonary Hypertension recognizes five distinct groups of PH: PAH represents WHO group 1, and PVH makes up WHO group 2.
-Although PAH is designated as group 1, it is a rare disorder, with 500 to 1,000 new cases diagnosed each year.
-Conversely, WHO group 2 is the most commonly diagnosed classification of PH.
-Across subsets, PH has a higher prevalence in women than in men.
+The World Health Organization (WHO) Classification of Pulmonary Hypertension includes five distinct groups of PH.
+PAH makes up group 1, and PVH is included in group 2.
+Although PAH is designated as group 1, it’s a rare disorder, with 500 to 1,000 new cases diagnosed each year.
+Conversely, WHO group 2 is the most common classification of PH.
+Across subsets, pulmonary hypertension occurs more often in women than in men.

 Both PVH and PAH are characterized by increased blood pressure in the lungs.
-The differences in these conditions lie in what causes this increase in pressure.
+The differences in these conditions lie in what causes this greater pressure.

-PVH is caused by left heart disease — often left ventricular failure.
-Left ventricular failure occurs when there is a weakening or stiffening of the left side of the heart.
+PVH is caused by left heart disease — often left ventricular failure, which occurs when the left side of the heart weakens or stiffens.
 The left side of the heart pumps oxygen-rich blood into the body’s circulatory system.
-When the left side of the heart is weak, the left ventricle has difficulty pumping, leading to reduced output.
+When the left side is weak, the heart’s left ventricle has difficulty pumping, leading to reduced output.
 Likewise, when the left side of the heart is stiff, it can’t expand to allow enough blood to enter.
-In either case, this can cause blood to back up into the lung’s blood vessels, which increases blood pressure.
+In either case, blood can back up into the lung’s blood vessels, which increases blood pressure.

 Valvular disease is another type of left-sided heart disease.
-Valves are small pieces of tissue in the heart that ensure that blood flows in the proper direction (from right to left).
-When the heart’s valves become narrow or leaky, blood can start flowing in the wrong direction, causing a backup of pressure in the lung’s blood vessels.
-An example of this is mitral valve disease, a condition where the valve between the upper left and lower left chambers of the heart (the left atrium and left ventricle, respectively) does not close properly.
+Valves are small pieces of tissue in the heart that ensure that blood flows from right to left.
+When the valves become narrow or leaky, blood can start flowing in the wrong direction, causing a backup of pressure in the lungs’ blood vessels.
+For example, mitral valve disease occurs when the valve between the heart’s upper left and lower left chambers (the left atrium and left ventricle, respectively) doesn’t close properly.

 On the other hand, PAH is caused by changes in the blood vessels connecting the right side of the heart to the lungs.
-The right side of the heart takes oxygen-low blood from the body and circulates it toward the lungs to pick up more oxygen.
-The changes in PAH include blood vessel narrowing, a process called vascular remodeling.
-This narrowing obstructs or reduces blood flow.
-In response to the decreased blood flow, the right side of the heart pumps harder, causing the muscle to thicken and enlarge (hypertrophy).
-Although hypertrophy may be helpful at first, it eventually impairs the heart’s ability to pump properly.
+The heart’s right side takes oxygen-low blood from the body and circulates it toward the lungs to pick up more oxygen.
+The changes in PAH include blood vessel narrowing — a process called vascular remodeling — which blocks or reduces blood flow.
+In response, the right side of the heart pumps harder, causing hypertrophy (the muscle thickens and enlarges).
+Hypertrophy may be helpful at first, but it eventually makes the heart less able to pump properly.

-As mentioned above, PVH is a type of pulmonary hypertension that arises due to problems with the left side of the heart.
-PVH can be caused by problems with the left-sided heart’s muscles or valves.
-Regardless of the type of left-sided heart disease causing PVH, it is generally considered a singular condition.
+As mentioned above, PVH is a type of pulmonary hypertension that arises from problems with the muscles or valves of the left side of the heart.
+Regardless of the type of left-sided heart disease causing it, PVH is generally considered a singular condition.

 Associated PAH

-Many chronic health conditions are associated with PAH.
-They include connective tissue diseases such as scleroderma, as well as congenital heart diseases.
+Many chronic health conditions are linked with PAH.
+They include connective tissue diseases, such as scleroderma, and congenital heart diseases.
 In addition, PAH can develop in people with HIV.
-Blood cancers like myeloproliferative disorders are known to cause PAH.
 Lupus, an inflammatory disorder, is also associated with PAH.

 Environmental PAH

 A person may develop PAH as the result of environmental triggers.
-This includes the use of drugs, particularly certain appetite-suppressant medications or amphetamines.
+This includes the use of drugs, particularly certain appetite suppressants or amphetamines.
 PAH may also occur due to toxin exposure.

 Heritable PAH

-About 15 percent to 20 percent of people with PAH have heritable PAH, where an abnormal form of a gene that causes PAH is passed down between generations.
-Most commonly, heritable PAH is caused by mutations in the BMPR2 gene.
+According to NORD, about 15 percent to 20 percent of people with PAH have heritable PAH, in which an abnormal form of a gene that causes PAH is passed down between generations.
+Most commonly, heritable PAH is caused by mutations (changes) in the BMPR2 gene.

 Other genes with a link to PAH have also been discovered.
-However, these are largely associated with spontaneous mutations (mutations that are not inherited from a relative) or are found in people who do not have a family history of PAH.
+However, these are largely associated with spontaneous mutations (not inherited from a relative) or are found in people who don’t have a family history of PAH.

-The symptoms of PVH and PAH are similar to those found in other types of PH but vary in presentation between people.
-Some people may not experience symptoms of PAH or PVH until their condition is advanced.
-The way a person with PVH or PAH experiences symptoms depends on co-occurring medical conditions, sex, age, and other factors.
+The symptoms of PVH and PAH are similar to those found in other types of pulmonary hypertension but vary in how they show up.
+Some people may not experience symptoms until their condition is advanced.
+The way a person with PVH or PAH experiences symptoms depends on co-occurring medical conditions as well as sex, age, and other factors.

 Common early symptoms of PAH and PVH may include: